Cloud Identity Playbook

 - Policy Efficiency.
 Identify metric improvements aligned with federal mandates, like the number of applications only accessible with a phishing-resistant authenticator.

 - Operational Efficiency.
-Identify metric improvements that show operational improvements, like decreasing the time to deprovision a user from two days to an hour.
+Identify metric improvements that show operational improvements, like decreasing the amount of time to deprovision a user from 2 days to 1 hour.

-Most IDaaS price products in three ways; the number of total users, the number of monthly active users, or the number of integrated applications.
+Most IDaaS price products in three ways: 1) the number of total users, 2) the number of monthly active users, or 3) the number of integrated applications.
 It's essential to understand the variable cost of each pricing method.
 Have this information ready when talking with an IDaaS vendor.
 Collect these data points as part of a Digital Identity Risk Assessment.

 Cloud Identity Policy